AdobeDocs/adobe-io-events/src/pages/guides/using/cc-asset-event-setup.md

 For more information, read the [Introduction to Webhooks](../index.md).

-*The following image shows an example of an event registration using Adobe XD.
+*The following image shows an example of an event registration using Creative Cloud Libraries.
 Results for Creative Cloud Assets will be similar.*

 ![Event Registration Details tab in Adobe Developer Console](../img/events-registration-details.png)